tahuh/tnclone/README.md

 Use test data in data directory.
 FASTQ files are already trimmed so user only need to check assembly and sort option and turn off sort and trim option

+## Some troubleshoot solution
+If TnClone fails to assembly, please check if your sequencing depth is enough. <br>
+Recently TnClone has shown fails when sequening depth is too low ( < 400 ). <br>

+If one see NO SEED in output, then please select other region of seeds <br>
+Please avoid repetitive region as seed/terminal sequence<br>

 ## Authors
 * Sunghoon Heo - *Initially developed this software* -
 * Byungjin Hwang  - *Data analysis* -